marcelohcortez/workout-tracker-frontend/README.md

 **LIVE DEMO: https://workout-tracker-frontend-eta.vercel.app/**

+Here is the link for the backend repo: https://github.com/marcelohcortez/workout-tracker-backend

 MERN project to track workout exercises.
 Including 'add workout' page, 'list workouts' page and 'login/signup' blog.
 The workouts list only shows the workouts created by the registered user.
 On the live project the 'signup' and the addition of new workouts are deactivated for security reasons.